ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Transitioning to Production: A Practical Guide to Domain Migration and Email Authentication - <a href="https://medium.com/@chidiebubeochiagha31/transitioning-to-production-a-practical-guide-to-domain-migration-and-email-authentication-be8db81e4bfb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Systems Over Syntax — Node.js: Why It Feels Fast, Where It Breaks - <a href="https://adityaprakash-2811.medium.com/systems-over-syntax-node-js-why-it-feels-fast-where-it-breaks-a99ac485401c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chidiebubeochiagha`**
+✍️ **posted by `Aditya Prakash`**

-<blockquote>Buying a domain is easy.
-But making that domain actually work with a custom Node.js
+<blockquote>The Tradeoff Node.js Makes — Why It Feels Fast, Where It Breaks, and Why That’s Intentional
 Continue reading on Medium »</blockquote>

 <h3>2.
-Build a Node.js CI Pipeline with GitHub Actions and Caching - <a href="https://medium.com/@ath.bapat/build-a-node-js-ci-pipeline-with-github-actions-and-caching-5f06fc971eeb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun + TypeScript vs Go: How to Choose the Right Backend (Without Overthinking It) - <a href="https://suryapurohit.medium.com/bun-typescript-vs-go-how-to-choose-the-right-backend-without-overthinking-it-b10feb79aaf9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atharva Bapat`**
+✍️ **posted by `Surya Purohit`**

-<blockquote>Learn how to create a production-ready Node.js CI workflow using GitHub Actions, including dependency caching for faster builds.
+<blockquote>Stop choosing backend stacks based on benchmarks.
 Continue reading on Medium »</blockquote>

 <h3>3.
-NestJS + OpenTelemetry: Observability From Day One - <a href="https://medium.com/@Nexumo_/nestjs-opentelemetry-observability-from-day-one-cb74df0ab175?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Worker Threads: Use Them (and Skip Them) Wisely - <a href="https://medium.com/@Quaxel/node-js-worker-threads-use-them-and-skip-them-wisely-8d26f621e952?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Quaxel`**

-<blockquote>Ship traces, metrics, and logs on day one — so your NestJS app stays debuggable when it stops being “small.”
+<blockquote>Learn when Worker Threads actually reduce latency and when they quietly add complexity, memory pressure, and worse performance.
 Continue reading on Medium »</blockquote>

-<h3>4.
-How I Built an Automated Data Pipeline from Google Sheets to a Database with Node.js - <a href="https://medium.com/@atharvsc2020/how-i-built-an-automated-data-pipeline-from-google-sheets-to-a-database-with-node-js-3c78405a31e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atharv Chougule`**

-<blockquote>Stop manually copy-pasting data.
-Let’s build an agent to do it for you.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-[Shadcn/ui React Series — Part 21] Breadcrumb: How to Build Accessible Breadcrumbs in React with Sha - <a href="https://medium.com/@rivainasution/shadcn-ui-react-series-part-21-breadcrumb-how-to-build-accessible-breadcrumbs-in-react-with-sha-75c15ea1e63a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why package-lock.json Matters in Monorepos and Turborepo - <a href="https://medium.com/@christocdas0/why-package-lock-json-matters-in-monorepos-and-turborepo-ccc969dd7653?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rivai Nasution`**
+✍️ **posted by `Christo C`**

-<blockquote>Shadcn/ui React Series Navigation Components
+<blockquote>For most developers, package-lock.json is just a file that shows up after running npm install.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Tried to Turn a Physics Formula into a Visual Experience — Here’s What Went Wrong (and Right) - <a href="https://medium.com/@marswawa001/i-tried-to-turn-a-physics-formula-into-a-visual-experience-heres-what-went-wrong-and-right-5ba175240ffd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+HTML for Absolute Beginners: Building the Foundation of Your Web Page - <a href="https://caksaji.medium.com/html-for-absolute-beginners-building-the-foundation-of-your-web-page-d67770f6b824?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marswawa`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>A few weeks ago, I had a simple idea.
+<blockquote>Before you can build a house, you need a strong frame.
+The frame defines the rooms, the floors, and the overall structure, giving shape to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Angular Lifecycle Hooks Explained (When and Why Your Code Runs) - <a href="https://medium.com/@dipaksahirav/angular-lifecycle-hooks-explained-when-and-why-your-code-runs-9125700e9640?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What is Frontend Development?
+Your First Step into Web Creation - <a href="https://caksaji.medium.com/what-is-frontend-development-your-first-step-into-web-creation-fd6e04557623?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>Understand the exact moments when Angular creates, updates, and destroys your components.
+<blockquote>Have you ever visited a website and been captivated by its beautiful design, smooth animations, and easy-to-use layout?
+Whether you’re…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Rizwanul Islam Afraim thinks news media like Trailheadlines are better than the giant medias. - <a href="https://medium.com/@rizwanulislamafraim/why-rizwanul-islam-afraim-thinks-news-media-like-trailheadlines-are-better-than-the-giant-medias-12136a50e020?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When “Draft” Doesn’t Mean Private: Finding an IDOR in an Unpublished Resource - <a href="https://medium.com/@raminiskandarov2004/when-draft-doesnt-mean-private-finding-an-idor-in-an-unpublished-resource-2c9ead4e7bfb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizwanul Islam Afraim`**
+✍️ **posted by `AKU`**

-<blockquote>I am Rizwanul Islam Afraim, in my opinion medias like The Trailheadlines are doing better than most giant medias.
+<blockquote>When we think about draft content in web applications, there’s an unspoken assumption:
+ If something isn’t published, it’s private.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding Angular Input Signals: A Clear and Modern Way to Handle Component Inputs - <a href="https://medium.com/@ramajonnada/understanding-angular-input-signals-a-clear-and-modern-way-to-handle-component-inputs-1ca404204107?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding useEffect and useLayoutEffect in React - <a href="https://medium.com/@muhammadrickyreza/understanding-useeffect-and-uselayouteffect-in-react-5df8aee2b12d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rama Jonnada`**
+✍️ **posted by `Muhammadrickyreza`**

-<blockquote>Angular applications are built around components, and components communicate mainly through inputs and outputs.
+<blockquote>Before talking about useEffect and useLayoutEffect, we need to understand how React updates the UI
 Continue reading on Medium »</blockquote>

 <h3>6.
-Mapping Calgary: Documenting a Logic-Driven CMS Schema - <a href="https://medium.com/@rainerbrieger/mapping-calgary-documenting-a-logic-driven-cms-schema-afe001ee9b9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Waiting for the Backend, Stop Building Generic APIs - <a href="https://medium.com/@georgeamalan/stop-waiting-for-the-backend-stop-building-generic-apis-2e3466295e97?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rainer Gutierrez Brieger`**
+✍️ **posted by `George William Amalan`**

-<blockquote>How I turned a complex React + Contentful mapping system into a simple, error-proof workflow for city operations.
+<blockquote>How BFF and Domain-Driven Design give frontend teams real autonomy, without breaking backend systems
 Continue reading on Medium »</blockquote>

 <h3>7.
-StyleSwipe: Instantly Extract Website Themes Without Writing Code - <a href="https://medium.com/@saadzafar362/styleswipe-instantly-extract-website-themes-without-writing-code-ba66eac0f827?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+An Examination of Busha’s SOL-Backed Loans: How I Borrowed Naira Without Selling My Solana. - <a href="https://medium.com/@udoaniebietemmanuel/an-examination-of-bushas-sol-backed-loans-how-i-borrowed-naira-without-selling-my-solana-5f782008ed44?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `UDO, ANIEBIET EMMANUEL`**

+<blockquote>Borrow Naira, Keep Your Solana!
+Continue reading on Medium »</blockquote>

+<h3>8.
+Deploying PrestaShop on AWS for Free: A Secure Two-Tier Architecture Guide - <a href="https://medium.com/@sundayvegher/deploy-prestashop-on-aws-free-tier-two-tier-architecture-fa9f51fb14df?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Saad Zafar`**
+✍️ **posted by `Sunday Vegher`**

-<blockquote>In today’s fast-moving digital landscape, speed and simplicity matter more than ever—especially for startup founders, marketers, and…
+<blockquote>Step-by-step guide to deploying PrestaShop on AWS using EC2 and Amazon RDS (MySQL) with security best practices and zero infrastructure…
 Continue reading on Medium »</blockquote>

 <br/>